derhansen/sf_event_mgt/README.md

 * Show events using the "Insert Record" Content Element
 * Flag event images for either listview, detail view or both
 * Calendar view with possibility to navigate to next/previous month and week
-* Automatic cache clearing when event has been changed in backend
 * Console command to delete registrations of expired registrations
+* Automatic cache invalidation when event has been changed in backend
+* Automatic page cache lifetime calculation based on several event properties
 * A lot of PSR-14 Events to extend the extension with own functionality

 **Background**